 All I wanted was to escape to any secluded place, but summers and this sweaty hot weather left me with very a few options, and I don’t know how I thought of going to the Himalayas.
-But that turned out to be the best decision I ever made.
+And that turned out to be the best decision I ever made.
 And yaayy!
 I summited Pangarchulla Peak Trek (14,700 feet) on 2nd May 18′.

 Here’s my 7 days journey when I was lost in the Himalayas, although I am still lost in its thoughts.